 Trips for Kids is the nation’s largest youth development bicycling organization.
-We have enriched the lives of over 185,000 young people across North America using a simple yet powerful tool – the bicycle.
-Our first small chapter was started by CNN Hero Marilyn Price in 1988; we have since organically grown to 75 chapters offering free bicycling programs for up to 35,000 youth annually in the US and Canada.
+We have enriched the lives of over 200,000 young people across North America using a simple yet powerful tool – the bicycle.
+Our first small chapter was started by CNN Hero Marilyn Price in 1988; we have since organically grown to 75 chapters offering free bicycling programs for over 20,000 youth annually in the US and Canada.
 Young people aged 10-17, mostly underserved, come to us from neighborhoods, schools, agencies and community organizations.
-Our Trail Rides, Earn-a-Bike Workshops, Youth@ Work Programs, Mobile Bike Clinics, ReCyclery Community Bike Shops and other youth development programs are helping to combat the physical inactivity crisis, promote equitable access to safe places to play and exercise, provide opportunities for physical activity in and out of school, and build self-esteem, personal skills and learn environmental stewardship, thus mentoring youth to achieve better life outcomes.
+Our Discovery Trail Rides, Adventure Clubs, Earn-a-Bike Workshops, Youth@ Work Programs, Mobile Bike Clinics, ReCyclery Community Bike Shops and other youth development programs are helping to combat the physical inactivity crisis, promote equitable access to safe places to play and exercise, provide opportunities for physical activity in and out of school, and build self-esteem, personal skills and learn environmental stewardship, thus mentoring youth to achieve better life outcomes.

 On August 1, 2017, we launched a new national parent organization to focus on supporting the growth and refinement of the organization’s existing and future network of independent chapters, improve program quality and grow the movement to get more kids on bikes and into nature.

 Founded in San Rafael, California (Marin County) in 1988, social activist and cycling legend Marilyn Price pioneered the practice of bicycle trail riding to deliver lessons in personal responsibility, achievement and environmental awareness through the simple act of having fun.